‘Vikings’ Season 6 Midseason Finale: Alexander Ludwig Discusses Bjorn’s Fate

 SPOILER ALERT: This article discusses Episode 10 (titled “The Best Laid Plans”) of History Channel’s Vikings Season 6.
 Please proceed with caution if you have not yet viewed all available episodes and wish to avoid spoilers.

 Those that just finished watching the midseason finale of Vikings would know that Bjorn Ironside (Alexander Ludwig) perished in battle — or did he?
-The actor who portrays this character recently spoke to ET Online about Bjorn’s fate and has not made anything clearer regarding what actually happened in Episode 10.
+The actor who portrays the character recently spoke to ET Online about Bjorn’s fate and has not made anything clearer regarding what actually happened in Episode 10.

-The midseason finale of Vikings saw Bjorn and Ivar the Boneless (Alex Hogh Andersen) go head to head as the Rus invaded Norway.
+The midseason finale of Vikings saw Bjorn and Ivar the Boneless (Alex Hogh Andersen) go head-to-head as the Rus invaded Norway.
 During the episode, scenes aired that showed the half-brothers apparently talking after the battle had ended.
 This gave the allusion that both had survived the bloody conflict.
 The episode then concluded with what appeared to Bjorn getting stabbed.
 During this moment, one shot of this scene showed Ivar killing him as they both stood on a deserted beach and then another one showed Bjorn falling in the midst of battle.

-The end of the episode had fans completely confused as to what just happened and the conversation quickly blew up on Twitter as fans tried to work out if Bjorn really died or if it was a dream.
+The end of the episode had fans completely confused as to what just happened and the conversation quickly blew up on Twitter as fans tried to work out whether Bjorn really died or if it was a dream.

 “Bjorn is dead?!
 Man my heart hurts,” said one viewer.